How to Start an Online Fashion Store with WooCommerce – From A to Z

 - Is it SEO-friendly?
 Examine the documentation to see if the developers designed the theme with SEO in mind.

 - What functionality and features are you looking for?
 Make a list of the features you want on a website.
-While you can add plugins for additional functionality, it’s often easier if the theme already includes what you’re looking for.
+While you can add eCommerce product addons for additional functionality, it’s often easier if the theme already includes what you’re looking for.